emf-creaf/MedfateCourse/README.md

 ## Ancillary files

+These are required to recreate slide presentations from `*.qmd` files.

 - `resources/scss` contains style sheets that customize slide appearance.
 - `resources/img` contains figures in PNG, SVG or JPG format used in